SERP API 16 min read

 Key Takeaways

-- For high-volume data collection, Third-Party APIs can be up to 18x more cost-effective than official Google options, with flexible concurrency up to 68 Parallel Lanes.
+• For high-volume data collection, Third-Party APIs can be with workload-dependent effective cost than official Google options, with flexible concurrency plan-based Parallel Lanes.

 SERP API refers to a service designed to extract data from Search Engine Results Pages.
 These APIs typically automate the process of querying a search engine, rendering the page, and then parsing the results into a structured format like JSON or Markdown.
 They often provide 20 or more distinct structured data points per query, encompassing organic results, ads, local packs, and rich snippets, and are used by many modern SEO and market research tools to gather competitive intelligence and trend data.